dotnet/corefxlab/docs/specs/priority-queue.md

-    public TKey Peek(); // throws InvalidOperationException if the queue is empty (like Queue<>) public void Enqueue(TKey key, TPriority priority); // throws ArgumentException if the key was already in the collection, like IDictionary<TKey,TPriority>.Add(), since  adding a distinct item twice with different priorities may be a programming error public void Update(TKey key, TPriority priority); // throws ArgumentException if the key was not in the collection public void EnqueueOrUpdate(TKey key, TPriority priority); // doesn't throw, always updates priority of keys already in the collection public bool TryDequeue(out TKey key, out TPriority priority); // returns false if the queue is empty public bool TryPeek(out TKey key, out TPriority priority); // returns false if the queue is empty
+    public TKey Peek(); // throws InvalidOperationException if the queue is empty (like Queue<>) public void Enqueue(TKey key, TPriority priority); // throws ArgumentException if the key was already in the collection, like IDictionary<TKey,TPriority>.Add(), since  adding a distinct item twice with different priorities may be a programming error public void Update(TKey key, TPriority priority); // throws ArgumentException if the key was not in the collection public bool EnqueueOrUpdate(TKey key, TPriority priority); // doesn't throw, always updates priority of keys already in the collection.
+Returns true if an item was newly enqueued. public bool TryDequeue(out TKey key, out TPriority priority); // returns false if the queue is empty public bool TryPeek(out TKey key, out TPriority priority); // returns false if the queue is empty

-    public void EnqueueOrDeccreasePriority(TKey key, TPriority priority); // doesn't throw, only updates priority of keys already in the collection if new priority is lesser public void EnqueueOrIncreasePriority(TKey key, TPriority priority); // doesn't throw, only updates priority of keys already in the collection if new priority is greater
+    public bool EnqueueOrDecreasePriority(TKey key, TPriority priority); // doesn't throw, only updates priority of keys already in the collection if new priority is lesser.
+Returns true if an item was newly enqueued.

     // inherited from ICollection<KeyValuePair<TKey, TPriority>>
     public int Count { get; }